beardedeagle/mnesiac/.github/CONTRIBUTING.md

 I welcome any and all ideas, issues and pull requests.
 Be sure to follow git best practices.
 A couple of ground rules:

-- All code must be formatted.
+- All code must be formatted, when applicable.
-- All code must be documented.
+- All code must be documented, when applicable.
-- All code must pass static analysis/linter checks.
+- All code must pass static analysis/linter checks, when applicable.
-- All code must have test coverage.
+- All code must have test coverage, when applicable.

 Exceptions should be avoided whenever possible.